-Second criterion is that you should be healthy and able to work.
-In case you have physical hardship, then you may not be entitled and if you have disability insurance you should get in touch with your insurance provider to obtain any compensation.
-You are also needed to enthusiastically search for work even though you are not getting favorable replies.
+Second criteria is that you should be healthy and able to work.
+In case you have physical hardship, then you may not be entitled and if you have disability insurance, you should get in touch with your insurance provider to obtain compensation.
+You are also required to search for work even though you are not getting favorable replies.
 If you need more details on this, refer to PA unemployment eligibility guide.

 Pennsylvania requires no less than 16 weeks of covered employment (employer should have paid unemployment taxes on your part).
 You may be not qualified for the benefits if you take part in a work stoppage that is decided by the Department to be a strike.

 You may be ineligible for benefits if you fail to take part in re-employment services to which you have been referred through the claimant profiling system.
-The claimant profiling system has been intended to make out claimants who may benefit the maximum from reemployment services, if chosen; you must take part in this obligatory program of reemployment services.
+The claimant profiling system has been intended help the claimants who may benefit the maximum from reemployment services.
+If chosen, you must take part in this obligatory program of reemployment services.

 If you have met the entire eligibility criterion, then you can get ready with paperwork to file the application.
 Though you can file by mail or phone, online application is the most accurate method to apply for benefits.